Ahsome/NIMA-Notes/Med Notes/Diseases/Reproductive/Breast Cancer.md

 ![[Pasted image 20230518015241.png]]

-It has two forms, that affect
+It has two forms based on histology, that affect [[#LCIS Management:|management]]:
+1. Classic form
+2. Non-classic form

 It lacks **microcalcifications**, so it *cannot* be detected by [[#Mammography]]
 - Contrast with [[#Ductul Carcinoma In Situ (DCIS)]], which *lacks micro-calcifications*